 That means my children will be able to look through them again and again and again without tearing pages.
 The matte finish has almost a pebbled texture (you can glimpse it in the photo above where the light hits the page on the right).
 That means the kids won’t leave fingerprints, either.

 Third, I love the lay-flat binding.
 There’s no wasted space in the gutters.
 You could even let panoramic photos splash across two pages without any separation (something I can’t do in my traditional scrapbooks).

 And last, I love the quality of the photo printing.
 These pictures I took don’t really do the book justice, due to all the glares and shadows, but the color in the original is true to life and vibrantly rendered in fade-resistant ink.
 That means my photos will remain just as colorful for future generations as the day I took them (something that, again, is sadly not the case for some lower-quality photos in my own childhood scrapbooks).

 Adorama Pix offers hundreds of ready made templates for you to use in creating your photo book, or — if you prefer — you can design your own from scratch.
 It is simple to change background colors, photo sizes, fonts, borders, and clip art “stickers” to make a book as unique as you are.

 So if you haven’t started scrapbooking or are ready for a change — or if you have a special event such as a wedding or graduation or anniversary you’d like to document in a beautiful, lasting way — I’d definitely recommend you give Adorama Pix a try.
-From now until September 30, 2015, you can get 25% off any square photo books (6×6, 8×8, 10×10, 12×12).
+For a limited time, you can get 25% off any square photo books (6×6, 8×8, 10×10, 12×12).
 Just use this code during checkout: pxusfam25